aaronhmiller/scan-launcher-checker/README.md

 `deno run -A launcher-checker.ts` will start a new scan and monitor it to completion.

 Should you need to cancel the scan, use `deno run -A cancel-scan.ts` to do so.
 You'll be prompted to enter a ScanID, which is output at the beginning of the launcher-checker script.

+Both scripts include a check for a currently running scan and either run (`cancel-scan`) or do not run (`launcher-checker`) based on that condition.